-High S School Girls Regular Uniform High School Boys Regular Uniform White short-sleeved or long-sleeved oxford shirt with or without plaid crossover tie, or white polo shirt with SMA logo.
-Plaid skirt or khaki skirt, mid-knee or longer in length.
-Navy blue blazer is required for Full Dress Uniform Days.
-Navy blue V-neck sweater vest, and/or navy blue long-sleeved V-neck pullover sweater (optional, but recommended for cold days).
-SMA varsity letterman jackets.
-On cold weather days, students may wear the SMA navy vest, pullover sweater, jacket, and blazer.
+High School Girls Regular Uniform

+- White short-sleeved or long-sleeved oxford shirt with or without plaid crossover tie, or white polo shirt with SMA logo. - O Plaid skirt or khaki skirt, mid-knee or longer in length. - Navy blue blazer is required for Full Dress Uniform Days. - O Navy blue V-neck sweater vest, and/or navy blue long-sleeved V-neck pullover sweater (optional, but recommended for cold days). - SMA varsity letterman jackets. - On cold weather days, students may wear the SMA navy vest, pullover sweater, jacket, and blazer.
 No other jacket or coat outerwear is permitted.
-Plain white long-sleeved undershirts are permitted.
-On rainy days, students may wear a waterproof raincoat over their uniform outerwear while outside.
+Plain white long-sleeved undershirts are permitted. - On rainy days, students may wear a waterproof raincoat over their uniform outerwear while outside.
 This may not be worn in the classroom.
-No hoodies may be worn except as stated below.
-Official school teams, clubs or class sweatshirts may be worn over the school shirt on Thursdays.
-Non-SMA hoodies are unacceptable.
-All black dress shoes (maximum 1" heel; e.g., penny loafers).
-No tennis shoes.
-On rainy days, students may wear waterproof boots.
-No tennis shoes.
-White or navy blue knee-high or fold-down bobby socks (socks must cover the ankle entirely), or white or navy blue tights.
-White knee-high or fold-down bobby socks must be worn on Full Dress Uniform Days.
-Light natural-looking make-up may be worn.
-Only clear nail polish may be worn.
-One pair of stud pierced earrings, a simple necklace, a simple ring, and/or a single bracelet may be worn.
+No hoodies may be worn except as stated below. - Official school teams, clubs or class sweatshirts may be worn over the school shirt on Thursdays.
+Non-SMA hoodies are unacceptable. - On rainy days, students may wear waterproof boots.
+No tennis shoes. - White or navy blue knee-high or fold-down bobby socks (socks must cover the ankle entirely), or white, black or navy blue tights. - Light, natural-looking make-up may be worn.
+Only clear nail polish may be worn. - One pair of dime sized, non-dangling earrings, a simple chain necklace with pendant, a simple ring, and/or a single bracelet may be worn.
 No excessive, gaudy, or distracting jewelry may be worn.
-In addition, a simple religious pin or American flag may be worn on the blazer.
-Oxford short-sleeved or long-sleeved shirts with or without plaid tie, or white polo shirt with SMA logo.
-Khaki or navy blue pants.
-Navy blue blazer is required for Full Dress Uniform Days.
-Navy blue V-neck sweater vest, and/or navy blue long-sleeved V-neck pullover sweater (optional, but recommended for cold weather days).
-SMA varsity letterman jackets.
-On cold weather days, students may wear the SMA vest, pullover sweater, scarf, jacket, and blazer.
-No other jacket or coat outerwear is permitted.
-Plain white long-sleeved undershirts are permitted.
-On rainy days, students may wear a waterproof raincoat over their uniform while outside.
-This may not be worn in the classroom.
-No hoodies may be worn except as stated below.
-Official school teams, clubs or class sweatshirts may be worn over the school shirt on Thursdays.
-Black belt.
-All black dress shoes.
-No tennis shoes.
-On rainy days, students may wear waterproof boots.
-No tennis shoes.
-Black or navy blue dress socks with dress shoes.
-Socks must cover the ankle entirely.
-A cross, crucifix, or religious medal on a chain may be worn.
-A simple religious pin or American flag may be worn on the blazer.
-A or the uniform plaid.
-Il shirts must be tucked into skirts at all times.
-No more than one button may All shirts must be tucked into pants at all times.
-No more than one button may be unbuttoned. be unbuttoned.
-Short-sleeved shirts are not to be rolled up.
+In addition, a simple religious pin or American flag may be worn on the blazer. - Hair accessories must be solid-colored navy blue, forest green, white, red, black or the uniform plaid. - o Hair should be neatly groomed, out of the eyes, and of natural color. - All shirts must be tucked into skirts at all times.
+No more than one button may be unbuttoned.